Montoneros: Right-wing influences

-Montoneros were described as of "violent nationalistic tradition" and combined both right-wing and left-wing nationalism, with Marxism, Peronism, liberation theology and the dependency theory defining their ideology.
-According to David Rock, beyond their self-identification as Catholic nationalists and Catholic integralists, the Montoneros also retained elements that seemingly collided with their far-left orientation, such as anti-atheism and opposition to "godless, antinational and foreign communism(s)".
+Montoneros were described as being from a "violent nationalistic tradition", and they combined both right-wing and left-wing nationalism; their ideology was defined by Marxism, Peronism, liberation theology, and dependency theory.
+According to David Rock, beyond their self-identification as Catholic nationalists and Catholic integralists, the Montoneros also retained ideological elements that seemingly collided with their far-left orientation, such as anti-atheism and opposition to "godless, antinational and foreign communism(s)".
 Carlos Mugica, who shaped the political thought of future Montoneros, wrote: "Jesus was the most ambitious revolutionary throughout history, who wanted not only new structures ... but a new form of living unthinkable to mankind."
-Nevertheless, his rhetoric retained traces of anticommunism and clericalism, as he wrote: "Complete equality will only be achieved on the coming of the Lord.
+Nevertheless, Mugica's rhetoric retained traces of anticommunism and clericalism, as he wrote: "Complete equality will only be achieved on the coming of the Lord.
 Marxism overemphasizes material man."

-Rock argues that while the Montoneros represented the "New Left", far-left liberation theology Catholicism and anti-imperialist nationalism, they nevertheless maintained "numerous vestiges of the Nationalist movement and the clerical Right."
-However, he also cautions against claims of the Montoneros being inspired fascism or being reduced to a "strange fusion or marriage between the Left and Right", arguing that the Montoneros "evoked the indigenous Nationalists more than the foreign fascists."
+Rock argues that while the Montoneros represented the "New Left", far-left liberation theology Catholicism, and anti-imperialist nationalism, they nevertheless maintained "numerous vestiges of the Nationalist movement and the clerical Right."
+However, he also cautions against claims of the Montoneros being inspired by fascism or being reduced to a "strange fusion or marriage between the Left and Right", arguing that the Montoneros "evoked the indigenous Nationalists more than the foreign fascists."
 He concludes that the organization was neo-Peronist as well as "neo-Nationalist", which meant continuing the ideological elements of historical Argentinian movements; Montoneros combined these two influences together with "renegade communism".

 Luis Miguel Donatello argues that the Montoneros' worldview was Catholic integralism that had continuities with the Tacuaras as well as Falangism.
-In the 1960s, Catholic integralism had undergone an ideological shift, embracing concepts from liberation theology such as structural sin as well as endorsing Marxist-Catholic dialogue.
-This included Falangist circles who reconsidered their relationship with socialism, arguing that the anti-imperialism, anti-liberalism and anti-capitalism of socialism already aligns with Falangist ideals.
-Similarly to Peronists, Falangists were also enthusiastic about the Cuban Revolution, with many Latin American and Spanish Falangists embracing the label of "Falangist-Castroist" and praising Che Guevara and Fidel Castro as "copies of Jesus Christ and of José Antonio Primo de Rivera and the embodiment of Hispanic values".
-Donatello states that Montoneros mixed "white-integralism" with "red integralism", and should be placed together with Falangists and other Catholic integralists in the anti-liberal "national-Catholic matrix".
+In the 1960s, Catholic integralism had undergone an ideological shift, embracing concepts from liberation theology—such as structural sin—as well as endorsing Marxist-Catholic dialogue.
+This shift included Falangist circles who reconsidered their relationship with socialism, arguing that the anti-imperialism, anti-liberalism, and anti-capitalism of socialism already align with Falangist ideals.
+Similarly to Peronists, Falangists were also enthusiastic about the Cuban Revolution, with many Latin American and Spanish Falangists embracing the label of "Falangist-Castroist", as well as praising Che Guevara and Cuban leader Fidel Castro as "copies of Jesus Christ and of José Antonio Primo de Rivera and the embodiment of Hispanic values".
+Donatello states that Montoneros mixed "white-integralism" with "red integralism", and the organization should be placed with Falangists and other Catholic integralists in the anti-liberal "national-Catholic matrix".